-The Town Councils also facilitates the Kent Police Speedwatch scheme co-ordinating a team of volunteers who attend approved sites around the town.
+The Town Councils also facilitates the Kent Police Speedwatch scheme co-ordinating a team of volunteers who attend approved sites around the town (there are currently 15).
 Reports are logged on the speedwatch site and data is analysed.

 Through the CIL Board, funds have been provided for a portable speed indicator device (SID).
-Sites have been considered and are currently awaiting approval from Kent Highways.
+Several sites were considered; Kent Highways approved 3 locations for the current scheme:

 HIGHWAYS IMPROVEMENT PLAN (HIP)

-Kent highways ask parish and town councils to prioritise safety improvements that they may wish to see in their areas.
-The aim is help KCC Highways manage requests for changes and improvements.
+Kent County Council Highways asks parish and town councils to prioritise safety improvements that they may wish to see in their areas.
+The aim is to help KCC Highways manage requests for changes and improvements.
 KCC does not have a ‘pot’ of funding for parishes; however, this approach enables them to agree its priorities and ensure its investment has the most impact in making roads safer for all users.

 Safety improvement examples include: new warning signs, request for lower speed limits, traffic calming measures.